Checkmk/checkmk/agents/modules/windows/readme.md

 ### IMPORTANT

-You must uninstall Python before deleting folders and or building.
+* You must uninstall Python before deleting folders and or building.
 Normally this is done automatically by build scripts.
 Just do not forget this if you are modifying scripts

+* Patch the registry with the ~WindowsServerPatch.reg~ if you are using Windows Server.
+Windows Server by default disables MSI installation even on per-user basis.
+This is quite strange.

+* You must switch jenkins slave to real user-admin account, otherwise installation is not possible.
+This is Windows.

 ### PROCESS